-The net proceeds from the sale of both series of notes, estimated to be approximately \$\\$ million, will be used to repay all amounts outstanding under our revolving credit facility (\$293 million at June 30, 2001) and for investments, other general corporate purposes and to provide capital for planned acquisitions.
+The net proceeds from the sale of both series of notes, estimated to be approximately \$505.2 million, including interest on the Senior Notes due 2031 accrued from April 5, 2001, will be used to repay all amounts outstanding under our revolving credit facility (\$293 million at June 30, 2001) and for investments, other general corporate purposes and to provide capital for planned acquisitions.
 Amounts outstanding under our revolving credit facility, which matures on March 8, 2002, bear interest at a floating rate, which at June 30, 2001 was 5.43%.
 The indebtedness outstanding under this facility was incurred principally in connection with acquisitions and for general corporate purposes.
 Certain of the underwriters or their affiliates are lenders under this facility.